KOISSER/python/README.md

 # python
-sample script python
+sample good script python
- script for flood on irc with proxy list ....
+flood on irc with proxy list random mixed msg ctcp flood random nick or nick list is your choice ;P you want to flood some fucka of irc use this script and edit the script for your setting